Building a Portfolio That Gets Hired

 Project Documentation That Impresses Hiring Managers

-Great documentation is often what separates junior and senior developer portfolios.
-It shows you can communicate technical concepts clearly and think about user experience beyond just code.
+Documentation is what separates junior and senior portfolios.
+It proves you can communicate technical concepts clearly and think beyond just code.

 README Template for Portfolio Projects